jdavisclark/JsFormat/README.md

 [![Join the chat at https://gitter.im/jdc0589/JsFormat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jdc0589/JsFormat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# LOOKING FOR A NEW MAINTAINER
+# LOOKING FOR AN ADDITIONAL MAINTAINER
 I haven't been giving JsFormat the attention it deserves lately, and I'd like to bring on someone else to help maintain the project.
 Shoot me an email if you are interested.

 ## About